 - 99496, TCM: Communication (direct contact, telephone, electronic) with patient and/or caregiver within two business days of discharge; medical decision making of high complexity during the service period; face-to-face visit within seven calendar days of discharge.

 The first face-to-face visit is part of the TCM and not reported separately; additional evaluation and management services after the first face-to-face visit may be reported separately.
 Only one individual may report TCM services and only once per patient within 30 days of discharge.

-Medicare accepts these codes, but physicians should review the Medicare rules carefully because they vary from the CPT guidelines (see the final 2013 Medicare Physician Fee Schedule [PDF], starting on page 68979).
+Medicare accepts these codes, but you should review the Medicare rules carefully because they vary from the CPT guidelines.
 For example: Medicare requires that the physician wait to bill until the 30th day.
-Refer to the Centers for Medicare & Medicaid Services’ fact sheet (PDF) for guidance.
-Also, the American College of Physicians has compiled a chart (PDF) (see page 4) comparing the CPT guidelines and Medicare rules.
+Refer to the Centers for Medicare & Medicaid Services’ fact sheet for guidance.
+Also, the American College of Physicians has compiled a chart comparing the CPT guidelines and Medicare rules.

-Medicare has created a list of FAQs (PDF) regarding Medicare coverage rules for these codes, including these:
+Medicare has created a list of FAQs regarding Medicare coverage rules for these codes, including these:

 Q: What date of service should be used on the claim?

 A: The 30-day period for the TCM service begins on the day of discharge and continues for the next 29 days.
 The reported date of service should be the 30th day.

 Q: Can TCM services be reported if the beneficiary dies prior to the 30th day following discharge?